Mexican Green Spaghetti Recipe (Espagueti Verde)

 Creamy Espagueti Verde

-This pasta gets it’s green color from the roasted poblano peppers which are the main ingredient in this recipe.
+This pasta gets it’s green color and vibrant flavors mainly from the roasted poblano peppers, which are also the main ingredient in this recipe.

 Recipes can vary from the different Mexican regions as well as from person to person.

-The only pepper I personally like to add are poblano peppers.
-But some people also add jalapeño peppers or serrano peppers for extra heat and a spicier green spaghetti sauce.
+The only chili pepper I personally like to add are poblano peppers.
+But some people also add jalapeño peppers or serrano peppers for great way to add extra heat and make a spicier green spaghetti sauce.

 Some people also add fresh cilantro, spinach, and tomatillos to the sauce.
 I don’t generally add these, but everyone is free to adjust the ingredients as they like.